Zaphodious/hireling/README.md

 ```
 Set up the compiler.
 Here's a Sample cljsbuild config that spits out a
 single js file, probably for deployment.
 Another can be found at dev/user/worker-js-builder in this repository.
 Note the :target :webworker.
-That's not so important for :optimizations :advanced, but
+That's hugely important, as not only does it allow Google
-for anything less its crucial and why the library requires
+Closure to correctly eliminate dead code, but it also ensures that non-DOM
- [org.clojure/clojurescript "1.10.238"] or later.
+bootstrapping code is included so that it will run in the first place.

 ``` clojure
 {:id "service-worker"
  :source-paths ["src-cljc" "src-worker"]